 \subsection{Latent space model}

-For the model studied in the previous section it is in general possible to achieve models with smaller test error in the underparameterized than in the overparameterized region.
-Thus, it could be argued that the lack of $\ell_\infty$ adversarial robustness in the overparameterized region should not be a problem in practice.
-Let us now illustrate a different data generation procedure for which we have better performance in the overparameterized regime and, as we add more features, the performance is continuously improved.
-It is still, however, possible to observe that the $\ell_\infty$ adversarial robustness degrades indefinitetly with the number of features (recall Figure~\ref{fig:three-types-of-risk}).
+For the model studied in the previous section, it is in general possible to achieve where the test error is smaller in the underparameterized region than in the overparameterized region.
+Thus, it could be argued that the lack of $\ell_\infty$-adversarial robustness in the overparameterized region should not be a problem in practice.
+Let us now illustrate a different data generation procedure for which we have better performance in the overparameterized regime and where the performance is continuously improved as more features are added.
+However, it is still possible to observe that the $\ell_\infty$-adversarial robustness degrades indefinitely with the number of features (recall Fig.~\ref{fig:three-types-of-risk}).

 We consider a data model where the features $x$ are noisy observations of a lower-dimensional subspace of dimension $d$.
 A vector in this \textit{latent space} is represented by $z \in \R^d$.
 This vector is indirectly observed via the features $x \in \R^m$ according to